Anomalous symmetry breaking in Weyl semimetal CeAlGe: Introduction

 Weyl semimetals have attracted much attention due to their intricate properties associated with the topological manifestation of electronic band structure and their potential application in spintronics, quantum bits, thermoelectric and photovoltaic devices \cite{Wan2011,Weng2015,Hasan2017,Chang2017,Yan2017,Armitage2018}.
 Magnetic semimetals that break spatial inversion and time-reversal symmetries are relatively scarce, and it is especially hard to confirm the breaking of the time-reversal symmetry in these materials \cite{Wan2011,Witczak2012,Liu2014a,Neupane2014,Wang2016,Manna2018,Liu2018}.
-The \textit{R}AlGe and \textit{R}AlSi (\textit{R} = Ce and Pr) families present a new class of magnetic Weyl semimetals where both inversion and time-reversal symmetries are broken due to intrinsic magnetic order \cite{Chang2018,Hodovanets2018,Puphal2019,Yang2020,Lyu2020}.
-With observations of a topological magnetic phase \cite{Puphal2020}, anomalous Hall effect (AHE) \cite{Meng2019}, topological Hall effect \cite{Puphal2020}, and singular angular magnetoresistance (AMR) \cite{Suzuki2019}, as well as a possible route to axial gauge fields \cite{Destraz2020}, \textit{R}AlGe is particularly promising.
+The \textit{R}AlGe and \textit{R}AlSi (\textit{R} = Ce, Pr, Nd, and Sm) families present a new class of magnetic Weyl semimetals where both inversion and time-reversal symmetries are broken due to the intrinsic magnetic order \cite{Chang2018,Hodovanets2018,Puphal2019,Yang2020,Lyu2020,Gaudet2021,Wang2022,Zhao_2022,Xu2021a}.
+With observations of a topological magnetic phase \cite{Puphal2020}, anomalous Hall effect (AHE) \cite{Meng2019}, topological Hall effect \cite{Puphal2020}, and singular angular magnetoresistance (AMR) \cite{Suzuki2019}, with a possible route to axial gauge fields \cite{Destraz2020}, \textit{R}AlGe family is particularly promising.